OtemaY/OtemaY/README.md

 ## I'm Otema aka Tims / Timmy

-A Junior Data Scientist, Writer, Poet and an advocate for Women in Technology
+A Data Scientist, Writer, Poet and an advocate for Women in Technology

 Website(https://otemayirenkyi3.wixsite.com/otemay)